Understanding SSL Misconfiguration

 ./analyze.py -t app.it.okstate.edu

-app.it.okstate.edu:443 has bad ssl/tls Things that are bad: * remove cipher RC4-SHA * remove cipher RC4-MD5 * remove cipher EDH-RSA-DES-CBC3-SHA * remove cipher EDH-RSA-DES-CBC-SHA * remove cipher DES-CBC-SHA * remove cipher EXP-EDH-RSA-DES-CBC-SHA * remove cipher EXP-DES-CBC-SHA * remove cipher EXP-RC2-CBC-MD5 * remove cipher EXP-RC4-MD5 * remove cipher RC2-CBC-MD5 * remove cipher DES-CBC3-MD5 * remove cipher DES-CBC-MD5 * disable SSLv2 * don't use an untrusted or self-signed certificate * don't use DHE smaller than 1024bits or ECC smaller than 160bits
+app.it.okstate.edu:443 has bad ssl/tls Things that are bad: * remove cipher RC4-SHA * remove cipher RC4-MD5 * remove cipher EDH-RSA-DES-CBC3-SHA * remove cipher EDH-RSA-DES-CBC-SHA * remove cipher DES-CBC-SHA * remove cipher EXP-EDH-RSA-DES-CBC-SHA * remove cipher EXP-DES-CBC-SHA * remove cipher EXP-RC2-CBC-MD5 * remove cipher EXP-RC4-MD5 * remove cipher RC2-CBC-MD5 * remove cipher DES-CBC3-MD5 * remove cipher DES-CBC-MD5 * disable SSLv2 * do not use an untrusted or self-signed certificate * do not use DHE smaller than 1024bits or ECC smaller than 160bits

 ...
 They really make it too easy to clown on them.